karataliu/test-infra/kubetest/acsengine/README.md

 ## Goal
-The final goal is:
+The final goal includes:

-1. Allows deploying cluster from source code (pull request/branch) to Azure, and running E2E test against the cluster
+1. Allow deploying cluster from source code (pull request/branch) to Azure, and running E2E test against the cluster

     The cluster would be deployed to Azure, so that a valid Azure credential is needed.
 The credential would contain things like 'tenant id', 'service principal id', 'service principal secert', etc.